A New Way To Address IBS

 You’ll develop new skills, build new habits, and get access to a toolkit of resources to help you live better with your IBS symptoms.

-Parallel doesn't replace your current treatment; it works in combination with any IBS medication your doctor may have prescribed.
+Parallel won't replace your current treatment; it is intended to work in combination with any IBS medication your doctor may have prescribed.

 If you're a qualified healthcare professional interested in participating in a Mahana clinical trial, contact our Clinical Team.Get in Touch